-The municipality is having 10 sport centers, namely:
+The municipality is having 10 sport centers, namely.

-- Dingaan Peter Rikhotso(to be refurbished)
+- Dingaan Peter Rikhotso.

+- Homu

 - Amon Nghulele

 - Mavhuza

-- JB Chauke
+- ❖ JB Chauke

 - Mzilela

 - Thomo

 - Mapuve

-- T P Khuvutlo (to be refurbished)
+- ❖ T P Khuvutlo

 - Kremetart

 - Muyexe

-- ❖ Section E and Homu sport centers are currently in the implementation stage
+- ❖ Section E

-- Shivulani (to be refurbished)
+- Shivulani

-- ❖ Mageva (to be constructed in the 2017/18 financial year)
+- ❖ Mageva (to completed this financial year 19/20

 Most of these centers have been vandalized due to underutilization and the lack of security personnel; however the municipality is engaged in the process of revitalizing the centers by encouraging communities to take care of their facilities and also by appointing security personnel to guard these facilities.